 A chest infection is worse than a heavy cold and is extremely common, affecting about a third of babies in their first year.
 It is likely to be a virus, in which case your tot should rest at home until symptoms clear up of their own accord.
 More severe chest infections are bacterial, spurred on by an original viral illness, such as bronchiolitis or the more severe influenza virus.

-In young babies, difficulty feeding may be a tell-tale sign, as he has to suck, breathe and swallow all at the same time, which is tricky when he is finding it harder than normal to breathe.
+In young babies, difficulty feeding may be a tell-tale sign.
+You baby has to suck, breathe and swallow all at the same time, which is tricky when they are finding it harder than normal to breathe.

-Always go to the GP if you think your baby has a chest infection.
+Always go to the GP if you think your baby has a chest infection as you need to figure out if it is viral or bacterial.

 - Viral chest infections can be treated from home with the ‘symptomatic and supportive’ approach.